Treehouse of Horror IX: Production

 The title of the third segment, "Starship Poopers", is a reference to the film Starship Troopers.
 During this segment, there is a shot of sound waves emanating from Springfield.
 At one point, there is a shot of North America and it appears that Springfield is located in Louisiana.
 The mystery of the location of Springfield is a running joke in The Simpsons, and a number of fans assumed that Louisiana was where the family lived.
 However, the animators had drawn the waves so that they were coming from the center of the screen, and they never intended to have them emanate from a specific location.
 In one scene, Marge is abducted by Kang and Kodos, who lasso her then pull her into the ship.
 According to Cohen, it is a running gag that Kang and Kodos' abduction methods are never the same.
-Maggie has a line at the end of the episode, where she sounds like Kang.
-She was voiced by Harry Shearer.
+Maggie has a line at the end of the episode, where she sounds like Kang; she was voiced by Kang's usual voice actor Harry Shearer.

-The couch gag features Freddy Krueger from the Nightmare on Elm Street film series and Jason Voorhees from the Friday the 13th series.
+The couch gag features Freddy Krueger from the Nightmare on Elm Street series and Jason Voorhees from the Friday the 13th series.
 Freddy is voiced by Robert Englund, who portrayed the character in eight films.
-Three talk shows appear in the episode: in "The Terror of Tiny Toon", Bart, Lisa, Itchy, and Scratchy accidentally visit Live with Regis and Kathie Lee in a live-action segment starring Regis Philbin and Kathie Lee Gifford and directed by Donick Cary; while in "Starship Poopers", the Simpson family and Kang appear on The Jerry Springer Show, with host Jerry Springer voicing himself; his lines were recorded by Julie Thacker.
+Three talk show hosts appear in the episode: in "The Terror of Tiny Toon", Bart, Lisa, Itchy, and Scratchy accidentally visit Live with Regis and Kathie Lee in a live-action segment featuring Regis Philbin and Kathie Lee Gifford and directed by Donick Cary; while in "Starship Poopers", the Simpson family and Kang appear on The Jerry Springer Show, with host Jerry Springer voicing himself; his lines were recorded by Julie Thacker.
+The theme music used for The Jerry Springer Show is the Mr Sparkle theme from "In Marge We Trust".
 For the Regis and Kathie Lee sequence, the soup splash was created by dropping an item into the pot, then adding the animated characters over it.
-The taping of this scene took longer than expected, so a broadcast of WABC-TV's Eyewitness News that was to take place (the show was and continues to be taped at the facilities of WABC in New York, where it originated in 1983) had to be moved to another studio.
+The taping of this scene took longer than expected, so a broadcast of WABC-TV's Eyewitness News that was to take place (the show was, and continues to be, taped at the facilities of WABC in New York, where it originated in 1983) had to be moved to another studio.